repeaterjs/repeater/docs/07_combinators.md

 ## `Repeater.race`

-`Repeater.race` takes an iterable of async iterators and races results from each iterator using `Promise.race`, yielding the value which resolved first.
+`Repeater.race` takes an iterable of async iterables and races results from each iterable using `Promise.race`, yielding the value which fulfilled first.
 One important use-case is using `Promise.race` with `timeout` to place a fixed upper bound on how long each iteration of an async iterator can take:

 ```js
 import { Repeater } from "@repeaterjs/repeater";